akash-network/node/_docs/sdl.md

 ### version

-Indicates version of Photon configuration file.
+Indicates version of Akash configuration file.
 Currently only `"0.1"` is accepted.

 ### include